jeanbza/jadekler.github.io/_posts/2019-09-01-reflecting-on-interviewing-at-google.md

 Disclaimer: This document makes statements and gives advice about interviewing at Google.
 This is _not at all_ an official accounting of what it's like to interview at Google.
-This is entirely my own interpration, likely riddled with inaccuracies to the extend that a Googler in recruitment would probably develop a migraine reading this.
+This is entirely my own interpration, likely riddled with inaccuracies to the extent that a Googler in recruitment would probably develop a migraine reading this.
 If you'd like the official word, check out careers.google.com or talk to a recruiter.